Department of Human Ecology

 Teaching and Research Interests

-Professor McElwee teaches courses on climate and environmental change, environmental policy, political ecology, globalization and environment, food systems, and sustainability politics.
-Her research interests include human dimensions of environmental change, gender and development, and Southeast Asia.
+Professor McElwee teaches courses on climate and environmental change, environmental policy, political ecology, development, globalization and environment, and sustainability politics.
+Her research interests include gender and development in Southeast Asia.

 Professor Pamela McElwee is an Associate Professor in Human Ecology at the School of Environmental and Behavior Sciences.
-Her work spans academic, research, and policy sectors and assesses the multiple effects of climate change in relation to human lives, economic practices, and sustainability politics.
+Her work spans academic, research, and policy sectors and assesses the multiple effects of environmental change in relation to human lives, economic practices, and sustainability politics.
 In addition to her affiliation with WGS, she holds affiliations in the Departments of Geography and Anthropology, and she is a graduate faculty member at the Blounstein School of Planning and Public Policy.
-McElwee's most recent work investigates the political, social, and environmental effects of climate change in Vietnam.
-Her manuscript, Forests are Gold: Trees, People, and Environmental Rule in Vietnam, is currently under review.
-In 2012, she edited Gender and Sustainability: Lessons from Latin America and Asia with Maria Cruz-Torres.
+Her book, Forests are Gold: Trees, People, and Environmental Rule in Vietnam (U of Washington Press 2016) won the 2017 Best Social Science Book on Southeast Asia from the European Association for Southeast Asian Studies.
+She is also co-editor of the book Gender and Sustainability: Lessons from Latin America and Asia (U of Arizona Press 2012) with Maria Cruz-Torres.
+McElwee's most recent work investigates the political, social, and environmental effects of climate change in Southeast Asia.
 In addition to numerous scholarly publications, McElwee has also received research grants as Principal or Co-Principal Investigator from the National Science Foundation and the John D. and Catherine T. MacArthur Foundation.
 She regularly authors policy reports in English and Vietnamese for the World Bank, the United Nations Development Program in Hanoi, and the Institute for Ethnic and Minority Affairs in Hanoi.
 In 2014, McElwee received the Rutgers Board of Trustees Fellowship for Scholarly Excellence.

-Forests are Gold: Trees, People, and Environmental Rule in Vietnam (Forthcoming)
+Forests are Gold: Trees, People, and Environmental Rule in Vietnam (U of Washington 2016)

 Awards, Fellowships, and Grants